RevealBi/Documentation/en/web/saving-dashboards.md

 }
 ```

 Now, let's begin to implement the **Save As** operation.
 First, let's capture the new name from the end-user.
 Next, we want to check to see if the name the user provided is a duplicate.
 If there is a duplicate, we will prompt the user to override the existing file.
-If the end-user doesn't want to override the existing dahsboard file, we want to cancel the saving process.
-First, call the `DashboardSaveEventArgs.saveFinished` method to force the `RevealView` to exit edit-mode, and then `return` so that we exit the save event wihtout performing any save operation.
+If the end-user doesn't want to override the existing dashboard file, we want to cancel the saving process.
+First, call the `DashboardSaveEventArgs.saveFinished` method to force the `RevealView` to exit edit-mode, and then `return` so that we exit the save event without performing any save operation.

 ```javascript
 if (args.saveAs) {